12 Java Fundamentals | Methods in Java | By Dummy for Dummies

 METHODS WITH SPECIFIC RETURN TYPE

-It will return that value to exact that place in main method from where you called the assistant method.
-Here again you need a variable to store it.
-So in that case we first create a variable, write "=", and then call the method.
-Therefore the returned value is directly assigned to the variable.
+Let's write a code which asks the user for a value, sends it as an argument, then the method returns another value, and we will print that value.
+To return a value, just write return at the end of the assistant method and the value you want to return in front of it.
+It will return that value to the exact place in the main method from where you called the assistant method.
+Here again, you need a variable to store it.
+So in that case, we first create a variable, write "=", and then call the method.
+Therefore, the returned value is directly assigned to the variable.

 import java.util.Scanner;